 Recent advances in technology have greatly broadened the scope of object detection and related computer vision (CV) services.
 Hardware with advanced features paired with smarter neural networks has attracted developers and data scientists from numerous industries to start leveraging computer vision to solve complex business challenges.
 Combined with the rising popularity of embedded devices capturing data on the edge, computer vision on a grand scale has been exploding with seemingly endless...

-Although alwaysAI is focused on computer vision on the edge, you can easily install the platform on your local PC and do prototyping before going to the edge.
-In this article, I will show how to install the alwaysAI platform on your PC using either a virtual machine (macOS, Windows) or native installation (Linux).
+Although alwaysAI is focused on computer vision on the edge, you can easily install Ubuntu on your desktop, and do prototyping before going to the edge.
+In this article, I will show how to install the alwaysAI platform on your desktop using either a virtual machine (macOS, Windows) or native installation (Linux).
 If you are already running a Linux desktop you can skip down to the Installing alwaysAI Platform section.

 Want to speak with us about opportunities for your business to accelerate Deep Learning Computer Vision on the edge?
 Interested in a demo of the alwaysAI platform?
 Our team will be at AI events in September, October and November 2019 in California, and we're open for conversations.

-Something big is happening.
-The real world is being radically transformed by tech that has never had as much intelligence and capability as it does today.
-Sea changes are on the horizon and forward-thinking businesses are shifting their development focus to arguably the most significant change since the invention of the printed circuit board.
+Something big is happening!
+The real world is being radically transformed by tech.
+Forward-thinking businesses are focusing to make the most significant change since the invention of the printed circuit board.

-It's time: software and hardware technologies are advancing to a place where you can easily equip low-power, resource-constrained edge devices with AI computer vision capabilities.
-Here's a brief overview of how CV started, what CV is now, where it might be going, and how you can use it to empower your existing equipment or new project.
-Ultimately, developers everywhere are now able to easily build and deploy deep learning computer vision applications to make your business more functional,...
+Software and hardware technologies are advancing to a place where you can easily equip low-power, resource-constrained edge devices with AI computer vision capabilities.
+Here's a brief history of computer vision (CV), how it started, what CV is currently working and how you can use it to empower your existing equipment.

 alwaysAI provides a platform to deploy computer-vision applications onto edge devices.Learn More